emre-us/Election-Polls/README.md

 # Election-Polls

 This is a project from HarvardX Data Science programme.
-It attempts to predict election outcomes by emulating poll aggregators like FiveThirtyEight.
+It attempts to predict 2016 US presidential election outcomes by emulating poll aggregators like FiveThirtyEight (see https://projects.fivethirtyeight.com/2016-election-forecast/).

 It is a statistical inference model that employs Naive Bayes.